espruino/BangleApps/apps/speedalt/README.md

 The waypoints list is the same as that used with the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.

-Left Display Tap : Swaps which figure is in the large display.
+BTN4 : Left Display Tap : Swaps which figure is in the large display.
 You can have either speed or [A]ltitude/[D]istance on the large primary display.

+BTN5 : Right Display Tap : Disables/Restores power saving timeout.
+Locks the screen on to enable reading for longer periods but maximum battery drain.
+Red LED (dot) at top of screen when screen is locked on.
+Tap again to restore power saving timeouts.

 BTN1 : [Speed+Altitude] Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.